logtd/ComfyUI-FLATTEN/README.md

 https://github.com/logtd/ComfyUI-FLATTEN/assets/160989552/13769f9a-05f0-4669-ba80-556a8169e3df

 ## ComfyUI Support
-The ComfyUI-FLATTEN implementation can support most ComfyUI nodes, including ControlNets, IP-Adapter, and many more.
+The ComfyUI-FLATTEN implementation can support most ComfyUI nodes, including ControlNets, IP-Adapter, LCM, InstanceDiffusion/GLIGEN, and many more.

 ### Batching
 Currently batching for large amount of frames results in a loss in consistency and a possible solution is under consideration.

 The current batching mechanism utilizes the AnimateDiff-Evolved batching nodes and is required to batch.

+### SDXL Support
+Experiments for supporting SDXL were made and resulted in generating somewhat consistent videos, but not up-to-par with the SD1.5 implementation.
+Feel free to check out the `sdxl` branch, but there will be no further development in this direction.

 ### Unsupported
 Currently the known unsupported custom ComfyUI features are: